kjolley/BIGSdb_documentation/dbase_setup.rst

     icon to appear by following the name with a pipe symbol (|) and an icon class from the FontAwesome library, e.g.
     'Vaccine reactivity|fas fa-syringe,Risk factors|fas fa-smoking'.

+* embargo_enabled

+  * Overrides the value set in bigsdb.conf.
+Set to either 'yes' or 'no'.

 * export_limit